Testing

 When testing out recursion, inscribe the dependencies first (example with p5.js):

-ord -r wallet inscribe --fee-rate 1 --file p5.js
+ord --regtest wallet inscribe --fee-rate 1 --file p5.js

-which you can then reference in your
+This will return the inscription ID of the dependency which you can then reference in your inscription.

 Then you can inscribe your recursive inscription with: